ColdFusionX/ColdFusionX.github.io/_posts/2020-10-08-Blackfield-HTB.md

 ### Attack Scenario

 - Grab a copy of `NTDS.dit` file, a database that stores Active Directory users credentials.
-- Next, we will grab SYSTEM.hive file which contains System boot key essential to decrypt the NTDS.dit
+- Next, we will grab SYSTEM hive file which contains System boot key essential to decrypt the NTDS.dit
 - Using Impacket's secretsdump script to extract NTLM hashes of all the users in the domain from NTDS.dit

 ## PrivEsc Method #1 - wbadmin